 The Alternative to Meds Center Remeron tapering programs recommend that the client enrolls for 60 days, on average, although a longer stay can be arranged if requested.
-Our goal at the center is to provide the means for our clients to achieve natural mental health using holistic alternatives for prescription drugs.
+Our goal at the center is to provide the means for our clients to achieve natural mental health using holistic alternatives to prescription drugs.
 Clients are given a program that is designed to test for and address any possible factors that may have contributed to unwanted symptoms that were troubling the person before starting to take prescription medications.
 Remeron has a complex structure and side effect profile.
 Various potential interactions and reactions will be undergoing flux while a person attempts to normalize their neurochemistry during Remeron tapering.
 An adequate time frame in which to complete the Remeron cessation comfortably will be of great importance.
 The length of time for Remeron titration can vary, such as for a person who has already tried to quit but was balked by the intensity of withdrawals.
 The person will do much better with enough time allowed to safely complete their Remeron taper.

-Please contact Alternative to Meds Center for a much more detailed description of our inpatient Remeron tapering programs and what benefits are available to our clients who wish to improve their mental health naturally.
+Please contact Alternative to Meds Center for a much more detailed description of our inpatient Remeron tapering programs and what benefits are available to all of our clients who wish to improve their mental health naturally.